-Dyslexia affects around 10% of the population and is often hereditary.
+Dyslexia affects around 10% of the population.
 Dyslexia affects the way individuals process, store and retrieve information.
 Students with dyslexia may experience difficulties with memory, organisation, time-management, sequencing, reading and writing.

-If you think that you may have a specific learning difficulty such as dyslexia or dyspraxia, then the university's Disability Support service can offer a diagnostic assessment.
+If you think that you may have a specific learning difficulty such as dyslexia or dyspraxia, then Disability Support can offer a diagnostic assessment.

 1. Request a screening questionnaire by emailing Disability Support

-2. Complete the questionnaire and return it to Disability Support.
+2. Complete the questionnaire and email this back to Disability Support.